MicrosoftDocs/EMDocs/EMDocs/Solutions/detect-attacks-before-damage.md

 ![Graphic showing the capabilities of each product solution and how they work to protect against attacks.](./media/detect-attacks-before-damage/detect-attacks-before-damage-fig1.png)

-## How to implement this solution
-Follow these steps to implement [Advanced Threats Analytics](https://docs.microsoft.com/en-us/advanced-threat-analytics/) and [Cloud App Security](https://docs.microsoft.com/en-us/cloud-app-security/what-is-cloud-app-security):

 # How to detect attacks before they cause damage
 Traditionally, security investments were focused only on protection.
 However nowadays it is imperative to also have good detection and response.
 IT organizations should focus on an approach that looks at how to protect, detect, and respond to threats.